languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -update languagetool.xml.update automatically (i.e. replace @version@)
- -add more redundancy rules, see e.g. http://grammar.about.com/od/words/a/redundancies.htm?p=1 -"&" is shown in buttons, not interpreted as shortcut anymore (OOo only?!)
+ -add more redundancy rules, see e.g. http://grammar.about.com/od/words/a/redundancies.htm?p=1 -feedback from http://extensions.services.openoffice.org/project/languagetool:
- -menu and toolbar icon is broken (black square or empty) for me -feedback from http://extensions.services.openoffice.org/project/languagetool:
   1) It does not seem to understand global multi-user installs.
 If you install from root it it pushed to all users, however when you try and